+Our findings suggest that the association between pollinator dependence and the probability of yield decline is largely explained by its partial association with growth form.
+Specifically, we found a higher frequency of high pollinator dependence among tree crops, confounding the effects of pollinator dependence and growth form.
 However, this association was not as complete as to prevent evaluation of the independent effect of each of these two factors on the probability of yield decline.
 In addition to showing that the relationship between growth form and the probability of yield decline is relatively strong, we found that the increase in the probability of yield decline among tree crops was consistent across continents, except in Africa.
 Africa was the continent with the highest probability of crop yield declines, which might relate to a combination of events, including an increasing occurrence of dry spells, and political, social, and economic factors that affect the agricultural sector as a whole (e.g., absence of significant irrigation infrastructure), irrespective of plant growth form (Ray et al. 2012).
 The total cultivated area per country and crop was also a potential confounding factor.
-The most widely cultivated crops were both herbaceous and non-pollinator dependent, which showed the lowest probabilities of yield declines.
+The most widely cultivated crops were both herbaceous and pollinator independent, which showed the lowest probabilities of yield declines.
 However, the reported association between plant growth form and the probability of yield decline accounts for this potential confounding effect.
 In addition, the fact that most tree crops are cultivated for either their seeds or fruits may also confound the effect of the type of organ harvested (vegetative vs. reproductive) with the effect of plant growth form.
 Yet, we did not find evidence that the type of organ harvested influences the probability of decline to any significant extent.
-Finally, we can discard any effects of unmeasured factors phylogenetically conserved on the probability of yield decline, given the worse goodness of fit of the phylogenetically-explicit models and the lack of phylogenetic signal on model residuals.
-Therefore, the growth form of a crop plant seems to connect more proximately with the likelihood of exhibiting a decline in yield than any other of the factors studied.
+Finally, we can discard any effects of unmeasured phylogenetically-conserved factors on the probability of yield decline, given the worse goodness of fit of the phylogenetically-explicit models and the lack of phylogenetic signal in model residuals.
+Therefore, the growth form of a crop plant seems to connect more proximately with the likelihood of exhibiting a long-term decline in yield than any other of the factors studied.

 Although we are interpreting the association between growth form and the probability of yield decline in the context of climate change, it is essential to explore other explanations for this relationship that are independent of the environmental context.
 One possible explanation is that potentially decreasing market prices may have discouraged the cultivation of tree crops and the proper management of existing cultivated fields.
 However, the area cultivated with fruit and seed crops has been increasing steadily for decades (Aizen et al. 2022), with market prices for those crops that are several times higher than those of cereals and most other crops cultivated for their vegetative parts (Gallai et al. 2009).
 Another potential explanation could be the replacement of slow-growing tree crops by fast-growing and fast-cash herbaceous crops, which may have left remaining fields of at least some tree crops unattended, or restricted those crops to less productive marginal areas.
 For example, the rapid expansion of soybean cultivation in several countries of the Americas in the last decades has impacted the diversity of cultivated crops.
 However, this replacement cannot be considered a global phenomenon, and in some regions such as Europe and countries elsewhere, the replacement seems to have been in the opposite direction (Aizen et al. 2019).
 In conclusion, the proximate factors explaining the relationship between growth form and yield declines need to be investigated more in depth.
 However, climate change seems to be a plausible overarching phenomenon behind the reported association.